Reduce your chances of being scammed via email

 Always remember that Scotiabank will never send you unsolicited emails asking for confidential information, such as your password, PIN, Access Code, credit card and account numbers.
 We will never ask you to validate or restore your account access through email or pop-up windows.

-Never respond to emails, open attachments, or click on suspicious links from reputable institutions or unknown senders asking for personal or financial information.
+If you are suspicious, never respond to emails, open attachments, or click on links from institutions (even reputable) or unknown senders asking for personal or financial information.
+Scotiabank will not send an email that asks you to provide, confirm, or verify personal, login or account information.

 If you do have a relationship with the company mentioned in the email, call the company using the phone number from a reputable source like your statement or the phonebook.